GuylianGilsing/PHPValidation/README.md

     - `minCount` field validator for arrays
     - `maxCount` field validator for arrays
     - `email` field validator for strings
+    - `isNumeric` field validator for strings, floats, and integers

 ## Installation
 ```bash